 There are few things more satisfying than growing your own vegetables.
-Today, I share the HOLY GRAIL of hacks on how to start your own sustainable veggie garden!
+Today, I share the Holy Grail of hacks on how to start your own sustainable vegetable garden!

 Having the opportunity to pick homegrown veggies fresh, straight from the garden, and knowing you’ve cared and nourished these plants for their lifetime, is so fulfilling.

-As we started planting the veggies and herbs we would be growing that year, I brought out my laptop and spent hours researching natural pest controls, and what’s needed to ensure that a garden will thrive.
+As we started planting the veggies and herbs we would be growing that year, I brought out my laptop and spent hours researching natural pest controls, and what’s needed to help a garden thrive.

 The Problem with Our Current Farming Practices

 Mass food production is having its own impact on the planet; from pesticides to transportation of the produce, and it’s getting to a point where it’s no longer sustainable.
 The world produces more than 1 1/2 times the amount of food needed to feed everyone on the planet, but what we’re seeing is tremendous amounts of food wastage, a lot of which is unnecessary and preventable.

 Monoculture, where one crop is grown in a certain area, is a common practice among farmer’s around the world.
 Yet, continually planting the same crop in the same place year in, year out, degrades the soil and depletes nutrients which plants rely on, eventually leading to barren soil that’s unusable.

 Why Growing Our Own Food can Help

 Growing some (it doesn’t have to be all) of our own food can help reduce mass agricultural production, which is responsible for 25% of greenhouse gases.
 It also allows us to decide what goes on the plants as well as in the soil, eliminating toxic chemicals like glyphosate polluting the environment and waterways.